Tobacco Education Program

 A Tobacco-Free Community

 Our work is based on research-based best practices, community involvement, and creating awareness of the impact Tobacco use has on our health, community and environment.
-We educate and inform on ways to:

 - Reduce the number of Flavored Tobacco products marketed to youth and lower-income people.
 Research indicates youth are attracted are more likely to try and continue using a tobacco product that is flavored.
 Learn more at flavorshookkids.org.